-Remarks: All exceedances were mainly due to natural variation of the marine water.
+Remarks: Exceedances were mainly due to natural variation / rainstorm events of the marine water.

-5.2.6 The range of the suspended solids, ammonia nitrogen and chlorophyll measured at the Control Station (M_A) was in the same order of magnitude at TTC.
-There is no significant difference of the measured concentrations between control station and impact stations.
-Therefore, the all exceedances were considered not project-related.
-Further review of the action and limit levels of chlorophyll and ammonia nitrogen is recommended.
+- 5.2.6 During non-rainy days, the range of the suspended solids, turbidity and ammonia nitrogen measured at the Control Station (M_A) was in the same order of magnitude at various marine monitoring stations including TTC, M_Coral and KS and KLW.
+There is no significant difference of the measured concentrations between control station and impact stations and the exceedances were considered not project-related. - 5.2.7 Non-compliances of SS, TUR, NO3-N and TIN were recorded at M_Marsh, TTC, M_BP and M_Coral during and after rainstorm events occurred on 19th and 20th May 2007.
+All exceedances were consider project-related.